Vyral/base-template/_posts/2020-02-28-getting-ready-to-list-this-spring-know-what-to-repair-before-you-list.md

 youtube_code:
 ---

-<center>When you&rsquo;re getting ready to list your home, it&rsquo;s of the utmost importance to ensure you are showing it in the best light.
+When you&rsquo;re getting ready to list your home, it&rsquo;s of the utmost importance to ensure you are showing it in the best light.
 Taking time to highlight its strengths and fix up some of its possible weaknesses can make a big difference in how fast it sells.
-Here are our top five recommended repairs to make before selling your home.</center>
+Here are our top five recommended repairs to make before selling your home.

 **Repaint walls.** Giving your home a fresh coat of paint is one of the most cost-effective ways to spruce it up, and generally, it can be a do-it-yourself project.
 Make sure cover any walls with scratches and chips and consider updating any accent walls with a more neutral coat.